maxludden/supergene-v2/books/book04/md/chapter-1600.md

 “Are you still trying to deny that this is your shoe?
 If it’s not your shoe, why does it fit your foot so well?
 Don’t deny it anymore, Cinderella.
 Go back and marry your prince”, said Jing Jiwu.

-“F*ck Cinderella.
+“Fuck Cinderella.
 Even if I am a character in the fairy tale, I’m the prince.”
 Han Sen took out his Split-Knife and stabbed the crystal shoe.

 Followed by a sharp sound, the Split-Knife bounced up, and there wasn’t even a white scar on the crystal heel.